Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex6Task10" />
 #### Task 10 - Using Dynamic ViewModel Collection to Pass Values####

 In this task, you will learn a simple and powerful method to pass values between the Controller and the View without making any changes in the Model.
-MVC 4 provides the collection "ViewModel" than can be assigned to any dynamic value and accessed inside controllers and views as well.
+MVC 4 provides the collection "ViewModel", which can be assigned to any dynamic value and accessed inside controllers and views as well.

-You will now use ViewBag dynamic collection to pass a list of "**Starred genres**" from the controller to the view.
+You will now use the ViewBag dynamic collection to pass a list of "**Starred genres**" from the controller to the view.
 The Store Index view will access to **ViewModel** and display the information.

 1. Close the browser if needed, to return to the Visual Studio window.
 Open **StoreController.cs** and modify **Index** method to create a list of starred genres into ViewModel collection :
 	<!-- mark:13-14 -->